 We surveyed 1,024 people.
 Our respondents chose to participate in the survey and this survey was open for all demographics to take.
 Our respondents are exclusively from the United States.
 We utilized Amazon’s Mechanical Turk service to find respondents.

 More of our Studies

-My Thoughts on Drugs – Surveying Attitudes Toward Different Drugs From Users vs. Non-users
+Thoughts on Drug Addiction – Surveying Attitudes Toward Different Drugs From Users vs. Non-users

 Want to use our study?
 Please feel free!
 All that we ask is that you include a link back to this page so readers can learn more about the study.